learnk8s/learnk8s.io/_blog/scaling-spring-boot-microservices/index.md

 ```bash
 kubectl get pods
 ```

+It makes sense since we asked the autoscaler always to have at least two replicas running.

 To inspect the conditions that triggered the autoscaler and events generated by it you can use: